When a Woman’s Smile Vanished After Seeing My Child With Down Syndrome

 Rather than letting it ruin my day, I want to use this experience to say a few things to hopefully help eliminate some of these situations in the future.

-If you are ever put in this type of situation, please don’t look at that new special needs mom with pity or sadness and turn away.
+If you are ever put in this type of situation, please don’t look at that mom with pity or sadness and turn away.
 Please realize that mom — and, more than likely, a whole lot of other people — love and value that child just as much as any other child.
 Be kind.

 You will find more joy than you thought imaginable, and you will be so much stronger than you could’ve dreamed.
 It won’t always be easy, but it will always be worth it.